inna-arabejo/daily-work-planner/README.md

 - The data for the event entered is still displayed when there is a page refresh.

 ## Usage
-This program can be run through a browser using the above link to the the deployed application.
+This program can be run through a browser to the the deployed application.
 Alternatively, to run this application locally you will need to:

 1. Clone this repository to receive all of the files.
 2. Make sure you are in the directory of the application.
 It should be in a folder named daily-work-planner.